DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/workload-reduction-toolkit/identify-workload-issues/use-an-inset-day-to-focus-on-reducing-workload.md

-    We have relentlessly removed unnecessary tasks or reduced them to their essential components, especially when the justification for doing them was ‘that’s what everyone else does’ or ‘that’s what OFSTED, DfE or some other body want.
+    We have relentlessly removed unnecessary tasks or reduced them to their essential components, especially when the justification for doing them was ‘that’s what everyone else does’ or ‘that’s what OFSTED, DfE or some other body want'.
 The marking policy (now included in this service’s school workload reduction toolkit) was one outcome of this wider work.
   </p>
   <p>
-    As a result, in our most recent wellbeing survey, 95% of our staff believed they completed their work ‘on time’ and, consequently, over 70% answered ‘very much so’ to the question: do you have a life outside work?
+    As a result, in our most recent wellbeing survey, 95% of our staff believed they completed their work ‘on time’ and, consequently, over 70% answered ‘very much so’ when asked 'do you have a life outside work?'
   </p>
 </div>

 ## Background from Ben Levinson, Headteacher

 At Kensington, reducing workload has been an obsession from day one.
-This INSET day was entitled ‘What gets in the way of teaching?’.
+This INSET day was entitled ‘What gets in the way of teaching?’

 We have been through countless iterations since and it has been a key component in the development of our culture and ethos.